AndyTaylorGit/Multiplayer-RPG/README.md

 #### TODO
 - *DONE: * Make player face movement direction
-- *Done: *Add enemies
+- *DONE: *Add enemies
+- *DONE: *Allow player to attack
 - *DONE: *Disallow player movement before connection to the server is established
-- Keep this list up-to-date
+- *DONE: *More rooms
+    - Each player and enemy will be assigned a 'room' value ect.
+    - Doors are cool, really cool
+- Design a bunch of levels
 - Player health & death
-- More enemies
-- More rooms
-    - Each player and enemy will be assigned a 'room' value ect.
 - Add screen prompting you to enter the ip
-- More textures more awesome

 *Sorry for the huge gifs!*